petschau/WinFellow/fellow/readme.txt

 GNU Public License (GPL)
 ------------------------

 The source files are tagged with the GNU Public License.
-Fellow was supposed to go GPL, and in the event of a release, Fellow and its source are GPL.
+Fellow and its source are GPL.
 (Consult http://www.gnu.org for information on GPL)